Global-Inequality-Project/global_inequality_charts/README.md

 The function `myCustomFunction()` would then have to be defined in `[chartID].js`.
 A more advanced example can be found in `charts/demo_chart/demo_chart.js`.

+# License
+The project is licensed under the [MIT license](https://github.com/Global-Inequality-Project/global_inequality_charts/blob/main/LICENSE), excluding the subfoldersin `/charts`, where other licenses apply if another license is specified.